 Flavors of bitters range widely — from spicy to fruity to herbal and even cinnamon.
 The type you’re using will depend on the drink, and there are more flavors being created that include chocolate, coffee and even cherry.
 No matter the flavor of the bitters, it is always strong and therefore should be used in small amounts.

-A “dash” as many recipes often use as the unit of measurement, is about 6-8 drops from a dropper, or 1/8 of a teaspoon.
+A “dash” as many recipes often use as the unit of measurement, is about six to eight drops from a dropper, or 1/8 of a teaspoon.
 A “dash” straight from a bottle can vary widely according to the size of the bottle’s spout, the type of liquid inside, the angle and force with which you’re pouring.
 If you’re looking for precision, a glass bottle and a dropper can help with measuring exactly.

 What Are The Different Types of Bitters?